syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-Image-conversion/Custom-image-resolution).

 N> 1.
-Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT and Universal applications.
-N> 2.
 In Azure Web Service and Azure APP Service, .NET GDI+ (System.Drawing) does not support the Metafile image (vector image).
 So, the image will be generated as Bitmap (raster image).
-N> 3.
+N> 2.
 Creating an instance of the [ChartToImageConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.OfficeChartToImageConverter.ChartToImageConverter.html) class is mandatory to convert the charts present in the Word document to Image.
 Otherwise, the charts are not preserved in the generated image.
+N> 3.
+Total number of images may vary based on unsupported elements in the input Word document.
 N> 4.
-The [ChartToImageConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.OfficeChartToImageConverter.ChartToImageConverter.html) is supported from .NET Framework 4.0 onwards.
+Word to Image conversion has the same limitations and unsupported elements of Word to PDF conversion.
 N> 5.
-Total number of images may vary based on unsupported elements in the input Word document.
+Different styles of borders are known limitations in Word to Image conversion in ASP.NET Core, Xamarin, Blazor, WinUI, and .NET MAUI platforms.
 N> 6.
-Word to Image conversion has the same limitations and unsupported elements of Word to PDF conversion.
+In ASP.NET Core, Blazor, Xamarin, WinUI and .NET MAUI platforms, to convert Word document to images we recommend you to use Word to image [assemblies](https://help.syncfusion.com/file-formats/docio/assemblies-required#converting-word-document-to-image) or [NuGet](https://help.syncfusion.com/file-formats/docio/nuget-packages-required#converting-word-document-to-image) as a reference in your application.
 N> 7.
-Different styles of borders are known limitations in Word to Image conversion in ASP.NET Core, Xamarin, Blazor, WinUI, and .NET MAUI platforms.
+DocIO supports Word to image conversion in UWP application using DocIORenderer.
 N> 8.
-In ASP.NET Core, Blazor, Xamarin, WinUI and .NET MAUI platforms, to convert Word document to images we recommend you to use Word to image [assemblies](https://help.syncfusion.com/file-formats/docio/assemblies-required#converting-word-document-to-image) or [NuGet](https://help.syncfusion.com/file-formats/docio/nuget-packages-required#converting-word-document-to-image) as a reference in your application.
-N> 9.
-DocIO supports Word to image conversion in UWP application using DocIORenderer.
-N> 10.
 In addition to the previous NuGet packages, we recommend to use [SkiaSharp.NativeAssets.Linux v2.88.0-preview.209](https://www.nuget.org/packages/SkiaSharp.NativeAssets.Linux/2.88.0-preview.209) and [HarfBuzzSharp.NativeAssets.Linux v2.8.2-preview.209](https://www.nuget.org/packages/HarfBuzzSharp.NativeAssets.Linux/2.8.2-preview.209) NuGets to perform Word to Image conversion in Linux environment.

 ## See Also